 Shocked and heartbroken, friends and neighbors mourned the violent slaying by wearing red satin badges, and “Camarena Clubs” popped up at schools in Kiki’s hometown of Calexico.
 Meanwhile, parents formed coalitions to stand against drug and alcohol abuse, and some of them adopted the red ribbon as a symbol of the DEA agent’s sacrifice and a pledge to pursue drug-free lives.
 The movement gained national attention when club members presented the “Camarena Club Proclamation” to first lady Nancy Reagan.

-The Orange County Board of Education recently endorsed Red Ribbon Week with a resolution that affirmed the importance of schools and communities launching unified and visible drug prevention programs.
+The Orange County Board of Education has endorsed Red Ribbon Week with a resolution that affirmed the importance of schools and communities launching unified and visible drug prevention programs.
 Board members also encouraged the commitment of time and resources to ensure the success of Red Ribbon Week and other year-round prevention strategies.

 And here’s a final footnote to the story of Enrique “Kiki” Camarena.
 According to the Red Ribbon Week website, Camarena’s mother initially tried to dissuade him from joining the federal Drug Enforcement Administration.
-Yet Kiki believed he had found his calling.
+But Kiki believed he had found his calling.